Top Tips Before Your MRI Scan

 Magnetic Resonance Imaging (MRI) scans are a crucial diagnostic tool used in modern medicine, especially when dealing with musculoskeletal issues.
 The process, however, can be nerve-wracking for those who have never undergone an MRI before.
 Preparing adequately can help ease concerns and ensure the scan goes smoothly.
 In this blog, we provide some top tips to consider before undergoing your MRI scan.

 MRI uses strong magnets and radio waves to create detailed images of the internal structures of your body.
-Unlike X-rays and CT scans, MRIs do not use ionizing radiation, which makes them safer for multiple scans and for vulnerable populations.
+Unlike X-rays and CT scans, MRIs do not use ionising radiation, which makes them safer for multiple scans and for vulnerable populations.

 If you have any medical conditions, implants, or are pregnant, inform your doctor and the MRI technician before the scan.
 Certain conditions or implants may pose a safety risk or interfere with the image quality.